DFE-Digital/find-a-tuition-partner/docs/decisions/0008-azure-tp-data-storage.md

 ### Store the TP data within the GitHub repository

 This is storing the files within the GitHub repository alongside the code.
-Updating the files would essentially be a release and deployment
+Updating the files would essentially be a release and deployment.

 * Good, because the respostory already exists
 * Good, because files would be versioned and released as code